SpinalHDL/SpinalDoc/spinal/getting_started.md

 - In the project (Intellij project GUI), right click on `src/main/scala/MyCode/TopLevel.scala` and select "Run MyTopLevel"

 Normally, this must generate the output file `MyTopLevel.vhd` in the project directory which corresponds to the most [most simple Spinal example](#example).

-### The flexible way {#flexible}
-We have prepared a ready to go project for you on Github.

-- Either clone or [download](https://github.com/SpinalHDL/SpinalBaseProject/archive/master.zip) the ["getting started" repository](https://github.com/SpinalHDL/SpinalBaseProject.git).
-- Open a terminal in the root of it and run `sbt run`.
-When you execute it for the first time, the process could take some time as it will download all the dependencies required to run *Spinal*.

-Normally, this command must generate an output file `MyTopLevel.vhd` which corresponds to the top level *Spinal* code defined in `src\main\scala\MyCode.scala` which corresponds to the [most simple Spinal example](#example).

 ## A very simple Spinal example {#example}
 The following code generates an `and` gate between two one bit inputs.